There’s a lot to know and a lot to consider.

 Have you ever moved into a new home with the intent of making a bunch of changes right away, and then find yourself years later debating whether you should actually make those changes before you sell your home?
 If so, you’re not alone.

 The key is to determine what can make the biggest impact with buyers for the least amount of money.
 Generally buyers either want a move-in ready home or a bargain.
 So assuming your home isn’t a “fixer-upper,” you probably should put some effort and money into making it appealing.
-At Florida Coast Realty Partners, we provide home staging tips at the time of your free, no-obligation sales consultation.
+At Florida Coast Realty of Brevard, we provide home staging tips at the time of your free, no-obligation sales consultation.
 We also offer a blog post describing some inexpensive home improvements that can make a big difference.

 Can I buy and sell at the same time?

 The answer to this question is “yes, but it’s tricky!”
 The reason that many home owners sell is because they want to upgrade or downsize into a different home.
 Most often in these cases the owner needs cash from the sale of their current house to finance the new one.
 This creates a logistical problem.
 Do you load everything into a big truck, clean the house, go to closing to get your money, and then drive you and your “stuff” to close on the purchase of the new home, all in the same day?
 Doable, but what if one of the closings is held up for some reason?
 Then you’re either homeless or you can’t meet your commitment of purchasing the new home on the day you committed to.
 There are several different ways to deal with this issue – check out this article to learn more.